shimupan/lineupx/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the community such an amazing place to learn, inspire, and create.
-We are open sourced os any contributions you make are **greatly appreciated**.
+We are open sourced so any contributions you make are **greatly appreciated**.
 Please read the docs before opening or closing any issues

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->
 ## Contact